HDest-Community/Executioner/README.md

 - Hunger and siphoned blood are tracked separately.
 How much blood is siphoned per attack depends on the damage.
 Same with hunger - the more damage you inflict, the more hunger you satiate.
 - You can overfeed the blade.
 If overfed, more blood goes towards the siphoning.
 - You can "dry" stab yourself even if the knife isn't charged to feed it as a last resort if there are no humanoid enemies around.
 It gives it much more blood, but doesn't charge it, and the penalties are greater if you have blues.
 - Equipping the knife while you have zerk makes spikes come out of the handle and impale your hand, locking it in place.
-For the duration of the zerk, you cannot deselect the weapon, nor can you drop it.
+For the duration of the zerk, you cannot toss the weapon, but you can switch to something else.

 ### How it works
 ---